 With the useful points we’ve given above, you can create a set of good practices especially if you’re new to database administration; and if you have experience in database operations, you can tally and find out what aren’t you doing to keep things going smooth with your database.

-But what if you’re not looking for points or methods to prevent database file corruption but searching for methods to recover the data lost due to database corruption or damage, we suggest our users to download and use Kernel for SQL Recovery tool.
+But what if you’re not looking for points or methods to prevent database file corruption but searching for methods to recover the data lost due to database corruption or damage, we suggest our users to download and use SQL Recovery tool.

 It’s an advanced tool that helps to get rid of SQL Server Database issues like MDF file corruption and perform database backup, database recovery to live SQL Server instance, and more.

 Below given is our compilation of steps on how to use the tool efficiently and recover data from either corrupt/damaged or healthy database file.

 Note: The procedure given below also helps you back up the SQL Server database, both in a healthy state and corrupt state.

 Method to Prevent Data Loss in case of Database Corruption

 - Click Browse to select the database file (MDF) to recover/backup.

 - Here, navigate to the folder and select the MDF file, and click Open.

 Note: You can select both healthy or corrupt/damaged/inaccessible database file in this step.